-In 1914, the U.S. Department of Agriculture said that hemp was abundant as a wild plant in many locations in the Midwest including Iowa, western Missouri, and southern Minnesota.
+In 1914, the U.S. Department of Agriculture said that hemp was abundant as a wild plant in many locations in the Midwest, including Iowa, western Missouri, and southern Minnesota.

-Indeed, ditch weed was cultivated in many parts of the Midwest in the early to mid-20th century.
+Indeed, ditch weed was cultivated in many parts of the Midwest in the early-to-mid-20th century.
 It proved especially useful during World War II as it helped create materials to support the war effort.

-Today, if you drive along certain parts of Nebraska, Iowa, and Kansas, you will be able to see fields of ditch weed, and there are also strands of it lying along the road.
+Today, if you drive through certain parts of Nebraska, Iowa, and Kansas, you will be able to see fields of ditch weed, and there are also strands of it lying along the road.
 If you decide to stop and take a look, you will be surprised by the pungent odor.
 If you’re worried that you won’t be able to see feral marijuana, rest assured, it is EASY to spot.

 Is Ditch Weed Legal?

 Various authorities in the Midwest have tried to eradicate feral cannabis.
-The DEA created its Domestic Cannabis Eradication/Suppression program in 1979 and uses federal funds to eradicate marijuana.
+The DEA created its Domestic Cannabis Eradication/Suppression Program in 1979 and uses federal funds to eradicate marijuana.
 Within 13 years, the program eradicated 118 million feral plants against just 6 million cultivated ones.